Fixes: Describes the issues resolved since general availability.

 The native CURRENCY and PERCENTAGE data types now map to the DECIMAL JDBC data type.
 In earlier releases, these data types mapped to the DOUBLE data type.

 The DatabaseName property has been deprecated.
 The SchemaMap property should now be used to specify the fully qualified path of the configuration file where the map of the Salesforce data model is written.
+Refer to SchemaMap for details.

 The CreateDB and RefreshSchema properties have been deprecated.
 The CreateMap property should now be used to specify whether the driver creates a new schema map when establishing the connection.
+Refer to CreateMap for details.

 The RefreshDirtyCache property has been deprecated.
 Now, for every fetch operation, the driver refreshes the cached object to pick up changes made to tables and rows.